-Digital signatures are similar in some ways to physical signatures except that each signature only applies to a specific piece of data, such as a message body or contact.
+Digital signatures are like a physical signature on a specific piece of data, such as a message body or contact.
 Successful verification of the digital signature on a message body ensures that the author really did send the message and that the message has not been tampered with or otherwise changed.
-In the case of your contacts, they are signed with your encryption keys and verification of a contact’s digital signature ensures that no one but you has modified the contact.
+In the case of your contacts, they are signed with your private keys, and verification of a contact’s digital signature ensures that no one but you has modified the contact.

 Signing data consists of several steps.
-First, a unique hash is generated from the data.
-A hash is a value generated by a hash function that is used to map data of an arbitrary size to a fixed size.
-Some of the vital properties of such a hash function are that each input data will have a different hash and that it is impossible to recover the original data from this hash (the functions are ‘one-way’).
-We will see in the verification process why this hash function is critical to the security of the signing process.
+First, a hash function is used to generate a unique string (a “hash”) from the data.
+Some of the vital properties of a hash function are that each input data will have a different output and that it is impossible to recover the original data from this output (the functions are ‘one-way’).

 The next step is to sign this hash.
-One computes the signature of this hash using a signature algorithm (e.g. RSA or DSA) and the signer’s private key.
+The signature of this hash is computed with the signer’s private key using a signature algorithm (e.g. RSA or DSA).

-To verify a signature, the verifier needs three things: the signature itself, the content that the signature signs (this can be the decrypted data or the encrypted data, depending on the signature method) and the public key belonging to the author of the content.
-For OpenPGP, the encryption scheme used by ProtonMail, the signatures hashes are taken over the decrypted content and thus the signature can only be verified if decryption succeeds.
+To verify a signature, the verifier needs three things: the signature itself, the data that the signature signs, and the public key belonging to the author of the content.
+For OpenPGP, the encryption scheme used by ProtonMail, the decrypted content is signed and thus the signature can only be verified if decryption succeeds.